Candidate Profile

 Later he went on to travel and give talks about his journeys and current world affairs full time.
 His most intriguing trip in Cambodia and Laos is described in his book "Along the Mekong".

 He is a certified underwater diver and photographer.
 He prefers the Asia/Pacific and the Maldives have a special place in his heart because it is there that he met his Chinese wife.
-He has written one of the few books in English on the people and the natural treasures of those islands: "Journeys through the Maldives: unveiling the islands of an archipelago on the brink".
+He has written one of the few books in English on the people and the natural treasures of those islands: "Journeys through the Maldives", available on Amazon.

 In 2015 he understood the deeper meaning of life and became a professional wine sommelier.

-He now lives in London with his wife and twin sons writing about wines as well as travels and current world affairs.
+He now lives in London with his wife and twin sons writing and lecturing about wines as well as travels and current world affairs.

 He can deliver talks in Italian and French as well as English, though not quite yet in Chinese.